Updated on January 15th, 2025

 6. In places of comfort: Cushions and beds

-Relaxed and unaware: How comfort zones attract moths
+Why comfort zones attract pantry moths

 The relaxed habit of enjoying snacks in beds or on couches often results in crumbs that go unnoticed and unattended.
 These crumbs, nestled within the dark, quiet recesses of couch cushions and bedding, create an ideal breeding ground for pantry moth larvae.